-Make restaurant-style chicken jalfrezi at home with my easy recipe.
-This one-pot recipe is ready in just 30 minutes, delivers authentic Indian restaurant flavors using a simple curry base and pantry ingredients.
+Make Indian restaurant-style chicken jalfrezi at home with my easy recipe.
+This one-pot curry is ready in just 30 minutes and delivers authentic curry-house flavors using a simple curry base, smoky stir-fried peppers, and pre-cooked tandoori chicken for that real restaurant-style taste.

-Serve jalfrezi chicken with rice or naan.
-Love to make restaurant-style curries at home?
-You may also like this Dishoom's Chicken Ruby, Chicken Pathia, and Garlic Chicken Curry.
+Serve chicken jalfrezi with rice or naan for an easy dinner.
+If you love Indian restaurant-style curries, you may also like my Dishoom's Chicken Ruby, Chicken Pathia, and Garlic Chicken Curry.

 🔍 Quick Look: Restaurant Style Chicken Jalfrezi Recipe